TAPE ONE SIDE ONE

 As a friend you’re a little crazy but kind

-But again well I don’t really mind
+well I don’t really mind

 Oh-oh what could be better than you and me together